 Source of catches Expected catch (t) Comments Subsistence catch (kai kai) by traditional inhabitants 10 Based on data from Busilacchi 2013 this includes total of catch estimates for Mer, Masig and Erub Islands.
 The FWG agreed in July 2016 that the catch figures from the Busilacchi 2008 research are the best estimates of traditional take of finfish.
 While originally reported by CSIRO as 12 t this was further refined to 5.155 t.
 The RAG recommended that an estimate of 10 t be used for decision making noting data was only from three islands, the number of TIB fishing endorsements has increased and effort creep may be occurring.
 NOTING that anecdotal information presented at the FFRAG by TIB industry members infers this number generally may have gone down.
-Recreational RAG advised that based on the available evidence from QDAF recreational survey results recreational catches are likely to be minimal.
+Recreational 2 RAG advised that based on the available evidence from QDAF recreational survey results recreational catches are likely to be minimal.
 Changed now - based on QDAF survey (2013) which included Torres Strait.
 Charter Likely to be minimal Available QLD logbook records show Charter boat line catches are low.
-Logbook records for the period between 1995 and 2014 report a total of 19.58 tonnes of mixed species taken from Torres Strait waters.
-RAG has advised based on the available evidence from QDAF logbook data from charter catches are likely to be minimal.
-PNG catch sharing 0 PNG-NFA declined to enter into catch sharing arrangements under the Treaty for 2019-20 fishing season (advice pending for 2020-21 season).
+Logbook records for the period between 1995 and 2014 report a total of 19 58 toppes of mixed species taken from PNG catch sharing 0 PNG-NFA declined to enter into catch sharing arrangements under the Treaty for 2019-20 fishing season (advice pending for 2020-21 season).

-Canberra PO Box 7051 Canberra Business Centre ACT 2610 P 02 6225 5555 F 02 6225 5500 Darwin PO Box 131 Darwin NT 0801 P 08 8943 0333 F 08 8942 2897 Thursday Island
+PO Box 7051 Canberra Business Centre ACT 2610 P 02 6225 5555 F 02 6225 5500 Darwin

+PO Box 131

+Darwin NT 0801

+P 08 8943 0333 F 08 8942 2897